Watch the webinar now:

 • Significance for purchasing

 In purchasing, product life cycle management enables proactive involvement in product development, which leads to better procurement strategies and cost efficiencies.
 Through early collaboration with development and production, procurement risks can be minimized and innovative solutions from suppliers can be integrated.
-PLM supports purchasing in making supply chains sustainable and ensuring material availability over the entire product life cycle.
+PLM supports purchasing in making supply chains sustainable and ensuring material availability throughout the entire product life cycle.

 • Cost efficiency: Reduction of procurement costs through optimized material selection and quantity bundling.